 Once this is done, you can begin creating tests using Provar’s Test Builder.
 The Test Builder lets you build tests in the browser by right-clicking and selecting ‘Add to Test Case’.

-The Test Builder then selects the metadata behind the target element and suggests an intelligent locator to access the field in a reliable way.
+The Test Builder then selects the metadata behind the target element and suggests intelligent locator access to the field in a reliable way.

 Here’s an example of how it works using a standard Salesforce screen: